mcdonc/breakonthru/README.txt

 /etc/supervisor/conf.d and change as necessary.

-copy the .conf files from the configs/asterisk directory into /etc/asterisk (it will overwrite some), and change as necessary.
+copy the .conf files from the configs/asterisk directory into /etc/asterisk (it will overwrite some, make backups first if you care), and change as necessary.

 copy the pjsua.conf file from the configs directory into /home/pi/lockit and change as necessary.